Check out this: FiscalNote Holdings Inc. (NOTE) could be on the verge of a big rally

-FiscalNote Holdings Inc. (NYSE: NOTE) is -64.61% lower on its value in year-to-date trading and has touched a low of $1.31 and a high of $12.30 in the current 52-week trading range.
+FiscalNote Holdings Inc. (NYSE: NOTE) is -57.35% lower on its value in year-to-date trading and has touched a low of $1.31 and a high of $12.30 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The NOTE stock was last observed hovering at around $2.12 in the last trading session, with the day’s gains setting it 0.12% off its average median price target of $8.00 for the next 12 months.
-It is also 75.11% off the consensus price target high of $9.00 offered by 4 analysts, but current levels are -28.0% lower than the price target low of $1.75 for the same period.
+The NOTE stock was last observed hovering at around $2.70 in the last trading session, with the day’s loss setting it 0.0% off its average median price target of $8.00 for the next 12 months.
+It is also 70.0% off the consensus price target high of $9.00 offered by 4 analysts, but current levels are -54.29% lower than the price target low of $1.75 for the same period.

 Top 5 EV Tech Stocks to Buy for 2023